1954 Game Reports Manitoba

 MANITOBA-SASKATCHEWAN LEAGUE

 (May) The "imports" of this year's Kamsack Cyclones will arrive here the first week in June according to information released by club officials this week.
-Only two members of last year's contingent, playing-manager Roy Taylor and pitcher Dave Kostenuk of Hyas, will be back with the team this year.
+Only two members of last year's contingent, playing-manager Roy Taylor and pitcher Dave Kosteniuk of Hyas, will be back with the team this year.
 (Kamsack Times, May 20, 1954)

 (June 17) In a spectacular debut performance, Ted Ellis blanked Yorkton Red Sox on two-hits as Kamsack Cyclones scored a 5-0 victory at Kamsack.
 Ellis, from Fresno State University in California, fanned nine.
 Cyclones got on the scoreboard early with three runs in the first inning.
-Dave Kostenuk, a pitcher playing the outfield, led the offense with a pair of doubles.
+Dave Kosteniuk, a pitcher playing the outfield, led the offense with a pair of doubles.
 Tony Levaggi and Tom Higa each had three singles.

 Guenther (L), Buckles (6) and Hubinak